-PPE products you might need in the care home:• gloves• aprons• masks• eye protection
+Disposable items of PPE you might require at the point of care delivery. • gloves• aprons• gown• masks• eye/face protection

 Before doing any procedure or task staff should risk assess any likely exposure to blood and/or body fluids and ensure PPE is worn that provides adequate protection against the risks associated with the procedure or task being undertaken.